 Therapist training: Frontiers in Psychiatry

-Summary of a paper published in Frontiers in Psychiatry on 3 February 2021 “Development and Evaluation of a Therapist Training Programme for Psilocybin Therapy for Treatment-Resistant Depression in Clinical Research”
+Summary of a paper published in Frontiers in Psychiatry on 3 February 2021 “Development and Evaluation of a Therapist Training Programme for Psilocybin Treatment for Treatment-Resistant Depression in Clinical Research”

-COMPASS Pathways, a mental health care company, is currently conducting a phase IIb clinical trial of psilocybin therapy for treatment-resistant depression, using its synthetic COMP360 psilocybin.
+Compass Pathways, a mental health care company, is currently conducting a phase 2b clinical trial of psilocybin treatment for treatment-resistant depression, using its synthetic COMP360 psilocybin.
 The trial is taking place in 22 sites in the US, Canada and Europe.

-This paper examines the development, implementation and key learnings from the rigorous therapist training programme that was developed for this clinical trial of psilocybin therapy for treatment-resistant depression.
+This paper examines the development, implementation and key learnings from the rigorous therapist training programme that was developed for this clinical trial of psilocybin treatment for treatment-resistant depression.

 Description of the training programme

 The therapist training programme was devised by Compass in consultation with leading experts in mental health and psychedelic research, using a newly developed, ‘manualised’ approach, based on current evidence-based psychotherapeutic approaches.
 This means the psychological support was provided according to specific guidelines, maximising the chances of the therapy being conducted consistently across different sites, settings, therapists and patients.
 In previous psilocybin studies, varied approaches to psychological support had made it difficult to replicate and evaluate.

 - an online learning platform, with more than 20 hours of video and training sessions

 - face-to-face group training, led by experienced therapists and trainers

 - applied clinical training, where trainees gain real-world experience from actual therapy sessions